Updated December 2022

 Drafters are expected to be in steady demand throughout Quebec over the coming years.

-The Government of Canada Job Bank gives this occupation 2 out of 3 stars for outlook and growth in Quebec.
+The Government of Canada Job Bank gives this occupation three out of five stars for outlook and growth in Quebec.
 That means employment should remain stable.

-And according to the Quebec government, drafting technicians and technologists should have good work prospects province-wide between 2019 and 2023.
+And according to the Quebec government, drafting technicians and technologists should have very good work prospects province-wide between 2021 and 2025.

 HOW MUCH DO INDUSTRIAL DRAFTERS MAKE?